anira-project/anira/docs/sphinx/custom_backends.rst

 ``ANIRA_ENGINE_DESC_INIT`` is an engine without a callback and without a promise) names, in the order of the lifecycle:

 - ``user_data``: handed to every callback as it is, never read by anira.
-One per registration, shared by every prepared model of the engine; what one prepared model keeps lives behind the ``prepared`` pointer its ``prepare`` hands back.
+One per engine object, shared by every pipeline it was added to and every prepared model of the engine; what one prepared model keeps lives behind the ``prepared`` pointer its ``prepare`` hands back.
 - ``consumed_kinds`` / ``num_consumed_kinds``: the extensions the engine reads at prepare, as
   ``"<host>:<kind>"`` strings (hosts ``tensor_spec``, ``model``, ``model_config``,